Basic Representations of Genus Zero Nonabelian Hodge Spaces: Introduction

-We apply our framework to the case of nonabelian Hodge spaces related to Painlevé equations, which have complex dimension 2 and constitute the simplest nontrivial examples of nontrivial nonabelian Hodge spaces.
-Concretely for all Painlevé moduli spaces we describe their classes of basic representations, which are classes of nearby representations of the standard rank 2 Lax representations known since the early 20th century \cite{fuchs1907lineare,garnier1919classe,jimbo1981monodromyI}.
-In this way we recover many known alternative Lax representations as basic representations different from the standard one, and we can view the remaining basic representations as providing new Lax representations (in our abstract sense).
+We apply our framework to the case of nonabelian Hodge spaces related to Painlev\'e equations, which have complex dimension 2 and constitute the simplest nontrivial examples of nonabelian Hodge spaces.
+Concretely, for all Painlev\'e moduli spaces we describe their classes of basic representations, which are classes of nearby representations of the standard rank 2 Lax representations known since the early 20th century \cite{fuchs1907lineare,garnier1919classe,jimbo1981monodromyI}.
+In this way we recover many known alternative Lax representations as basic representations different from the standard ones, and we can view the remaining basic representations as providing new Lax representations (in our abstract sense).\looseness=-1

-While we refer the reader to the last section of the article for many more pictures of fission trees and basic representations for Painlevé moduli spaces, a concrete example is already summarized on Figure \ref{fig:PIII_tree_and_diagram}, which corresponds to the classes of basic representations of the Painlevé III moduli space which are the classes of nearby representations of the standard rank 2 Painlevé III Lax representation (see §\ref{section:painleve_examples} for a more detailed discussion of this example).
-The figure illustrates how, starting from the short fission tree, the other classes of representations can be obtained, yielding different readings of the diagram. \\
+While we refer the reader to the last section of the article for many more pictures of fission trees and basic representations for Painlev\'e moduli spaces, a concrete example is already summarized on Figure \ref{fig:PIII_tree_and_diagram}, which corresponds to the classes of basic representations of the Painlev\'e~III moduli space which are the classes of nearby representations of the standard rank 2 Painlev\'e~III Lax representation (see Section~\ref{subsec:painleve_III} for a more detailed discussion of this example).
+The figure illustrates how, starting from the short fission tree, the other classes of representations can be obtained, yielding different readings of the diagram.